a-sriel/project-3/devlog.md

 All arguments will be passed via the command line.
 For this project, I am planning to develop it on Ubuntu using WSL.
 I will also test it on the cs1 servers using MobaXterm.

 Since this program does not require the use of pipes or threads, I will probably take a functional programming approach with this project.
 I may separate the program logic based on the program driver, menu driver, and communication logic, but I'm not 100% sure how I will divide it yet.
 I will probably just start off putting everything in a main driver file.

+2025-11-17 19:56

+I am planning to start representing the blocks in std::cout, instead of worrying about creating a separate file.
+I have created the initial driver.cpp file, where I will begin to implement this logic.
+I won't implement the commands menu yet, I just want to worry about getting the blocks output properly.
+Later, I will need to add arguments to main() to accept command line arguments.